Hugo-Carbiener/Hugo-Carbiener/README.md

 Sort'it 'till you make it was the game made during my first Game Jam, the 2021 **Unijam**.
 The aim is to sort trash properly while putting aside some items to sell them of the black market for extra cash.
 Still, you must not get caught by your boss while stealing trash.

+The first thing I implemented was a 3D drag and drop system.
+It was real math-heavy and toop me a little while, but the result was satisfying and held the base of our whole game.

 While the scope was very optimistic, we still managed to produce a playable game.
 It lacks polish but taught us to define a clear and concise scope when starting a Jam.

 Play the game on [Itchi.io](https://skizaat.itch.io/sortit-till-you-make-it).

+**Technologies used:** C#/Unity, Blender, Git
+**Team size:** 6
+**Project duration:** 48h
+**Tasks:** 3 Drag and drop system, 3D physics, Camera management

 <br/>